Venice by Famous Artists

 El Khasne, or “The Treasury” is part of Petra, the ancient Nabatean city in what is now Jordan.
 This building, which was more likely a tomb than a treasury, is now famous for its appearance in Indiana Jones and the Last Crusade.
 The dramatic composition of El Khasne, Petra makes it quite striking.
 A sliver of The Treasury’s luminous, classical facade peeks out through a narrow opening in the shadowy rock face.
 It’s a mysterious view of a mysterious building, but it’s no artistic contrivance.
 Even today, this is actually a visitor’s first view as they enter the archaeological site in Petra.

 El Khasne, Petra is perhaps an uncharacteristic painting for Frederic Edwin Church, but it is one of my favorites.
 It’s also a good one to end our trip with, because it points back home.
 This painting hangs over the fireplace at Olana, Church’s house-turned-museum in Hudson, New York.

-Traveling around the world is nice, but so is returning home afterwards.
+Traveling around the world is nice, but so is returning home afterward.
 For Frederic Edwin Church, home was Olana in Hudson, New York.
-Church designed the house and grounds at Olana himself, and he pulled inspiration from all of his travels.
+Church designed the house and the grounds himself, and he took inspiration from all of his travels.
 Many people consider Olana to be his greatest landscape composition ever.
 It’s a real-life version of the work he usually did with his paintbrush.
 It must have been a delightful place to return home to, although it wasn’t built until after Church’s last major voyage.
 Now a museum, Olana is certainly a delightful place to visit today.